data-science101/data-science101/README.md

-### Hi there, my name is Felipe, I'm a Data Scientist from 🇧🇷
+### Hi there, my name is Felipe, I'm an AI Software Engineer from 🇧🇷

 <h2>👨🏻‍💻 &nbsp;A little bit about me</h2>